For Your Trust, I Thank You

 who do not know it all, much less the half

-where space, time, and labels
+where space, time, and said and done

 are of no significance whatsoever

-I will greet you not as Buster or Brother
+I will greet you not as Buster or brother

 but as a selfsame spark of undifferentiated spirit